Trauma Center: Under the Knife: Reception

 In Japan, Trauma Center did not appear in Japanese gaming magazine Famitsus top 500 best-selling titles for 2005, which suggests that the game sold less than 15,000 units.
 In contrast, the North American release sold significantly better according to Atlus.
 The game's popularity prompted Atlus to issue further print runs of the game.
 The game also met with strong sales in Europe.
 While Atlus had seen financial losses prior to 2006, the international success of Trauma Center contributed to the company making a profit.
+Review aggregate website Metacritic awarded the game a score of 81 out of 100 based on 45 reviews, indicating "generally favorable" reviews, and it was listed among the best Nintendo DS games by Nintendo Power.
+GamesBeat writer Stephen Kleckner retrospectively considered it among the most memorable games of 2005.

 Famitsu praised the game's innovative use of the touch screen, while Christian Nutt of 1UP.com called the game a standout title for the DS due to its polished controls and unconventional premise.
-Eurogamers Tom Bramwell praised the gameplay and, although he found faults in the game's presentation and confusing or arbitrary mechanics.
+Game Informer writer Lisa Mason felt that the concept of a surgery simulator worked well on the DS, believing that it showed how innovative games could be on the DS and was an "antibiotic to the industry's stagnate design dogmas".
+Eurogamers Tom Bramwell praised the gameplay, although he found faults in the game's presentation and confusing or arbitrary mechanics.
 GamePro called the game "a cure for what has been a spell of mediocrity on the DS".
 GameSpots Alex Navarro praised the game's balancing of narrative and arcade-style gameplay.

 Justin Leeper, writing for GameSpy, felt that Trauma Center could succeed in appealing to a broader audience than other titles with unconventional gameplay ideas.
 Craig Harris of IGN was surprised by how much he enjoyed his time playing.
 Tom East of Official Nintendo Magazine called Trauma Center "engaging, fun and highly original", and Matt Keller of PALGN generally enjoyed the gameplay experience despite its short length and other issues with the difficulty and graphics.
+Pocket Gamer writer Jon Jordan felt irritated by the amount of dialogue combined with finding the game unbalanced, stating that in many operations, the player will fail over and over until they luck into the solution.
+He found a "bitter achievement" when completing a surgery, but believed that many simulation games, including Trauma Center, were too frustrating to be very fun.

 The use of the DS touch screen and stylus were generally lauded by critics; East called it a concept only made possible by the hardware, while Leeper had issues with stylus motions registering.
 The story was generally praised, with many calling it both silly and engaging, and a few noting its handling of mature themes.
 Others also negatively noted the large amount of text, which slowed the game's pace.
 Difficulty spikes in later portions of the game, lack of room for improvisation, and general repetitiveness were noted by reviewers as detrimental factors.